dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 Just what the doctor ordered.

-What’s different since Excel 2007?
+What's different since Excel 2007?

-If you’ve used VBA to work with shortcut menus in Excel 2007 or earlier, you need
+If you've used VBA to work with shortcut menus in Excel 2007 or earlier, you need

 to be aware of a significant change.